 - Approved-the PLAR applicant has demonstrated education and/or experience in all four of the naturopathic content categories and at least 14 of the 20 general medical subject matter areas.
-Those deemed as "approved" will be invited to move onto Stage 2: PLAR Exam #1 (Biomedical). - Partially approved-the PLAR applicant has demonstrated education and/or experience in all four of the naturopathic content categories and 11-12 general medical subject matter areas.
-The PLAR applicant will be informed by the PLAR Committee of gaps that must be remediated through recognized formal approved courses. - Substantially non-equivalent-missing any of the four naturopathy content areas or having only ten or fewer of the general medical content.
-Applicants deemed substantially non-equivalent will be directed to complete an accredited full-time program in naturopathy or seek an alternate career path.
+PLAR applicants deemed by the PLAR Committee as "approved" will be invited to move onto Stage 2: PLAR Exam #1 (Biomedical). - Partially approved-the PLAR applicant has demonstrated education and/or experience in all four of the naturopathic content categories and 11-12 general medical subject matter areas.
+The PLAR applicant will be informed by the PLAR Committee of gaps that must be remediated. - Substantially non-equivalent-missing any of the four naturopathy content areas or having only ten or fewer of the general medical content.
+Applicants deemed substantially non-equivalent by the PLAR Committee will be directed to complete an accredited full-time program in naturopathy or seek an alternate career path.